obnam-mirror/obnam2/obnam.md

 * `sha256` &ndash; the SHA256 checksum of the chunk contents as determined by the client
-  - this must be set for every chunk, including generation chunks
+  - this MUST be set for every chunk, including generation chunks
-  - note that the server doesn't verify this in any way
+  - note that the server doesn't verify this in any way, to pave way for future client-side encryption of the chunk data
 * `generation` &ndash; set to `true` if the chunk represents a generation
   - may also be set to `false` or `null` or be missing entirely